utdesign-makerspace/Flashforge-for-Cura/README.md

 _Jan 24, 2020_

 This is BETA version, use at your own risk!
-Tested on FlashForge Creator Pro on left extruder only, but seems to generate a correct code for the right extruder as well.
+Tested on FlashForge Creator Pro on left and right extruders, and users also report comptibility with Creator X.

 PLEASE UPDATE TO THE NEWEST VERSION!
 The initial release had a bug that was causing carriage to crash against left stop when using the right extruder.
 The current version fixes it.